cmdaniels/fi-lib/README.md

 # fi-lib
-A Python library for conjugating Finnish verbs and declining Finnish nouns.
+A Python library for Finnish that conjugates verbs and declines nouns.